itsazahara/color-crafter/README.md

 - ✨ Continuous color blocks that expand on hover
 - 🌈 Text color adapts automatically based on background brightness
 - 🖤 Click a color to copy it, with a custom notification and color preview
-- 🚀 Clean, responsive and lightweight design
+- 🚀 Clean and lightweight design

 ## CSS & JS Effects Include
 - 🎨 Hover expansion with smooth transform and shadow